 A BIOGRAPHY OF SHEIKH AKIJUDDIN

-Having no relative in Calcutta, Akij made the Shialdah Railway Station his shelter.
-He used to search some kind of work all through the day and at night would return to the platform of the station to sleep using bricks as pillow under his head.
-The day he got a cleaning job at Zakariya Hotel and that became the point of his rise in fortune.
-One day, when he was passing through Ramlochan Street, he observed that some mobile retailers purchased fruits from the street sellers on auction and sell those to different parts of the city.
-This process attracted him and started this humble business and started living on his own.
+Having no relatives in Calcutta, Akij made the Shialdah Railway Station his shelter.
+He used to search for some kind of work all through the day and at night would return to the platform of the station to sleep using bricks as a pillow under his head.
+The day he got a cleaning job at Zakariya Hotel became the point of his rise in fortune.
+One day, when he was passing through Ramlochan Street, he observed that some mobile retailers purchased fruits from the street sellers at auction and sold those to different parts of the city.
+This process attracted him and he started this humble business and started living on his own.
 After seeing how successful grocery stores were in Calcutta, Sir Akijuddin decided to open a store called Nilamwala Chhay Ana.
 The shopkeepers there would recite Hindi rhymes while selling their goods.
 Police apprehended him one day, and the court sentenced him to three days in prison and a fine of Rs five.
-He sold all of his ostensibly company goods after being released from prison.
+He sold all of his ostensible company goods after being released from prison.
 In the meantime, sir Akijuddin met a Peshawari businessman and traveled to Peshawar with him for two years.
 He returned to Calcutta with a tiny amount of money to establish a business.

 He gained a small fortune of about ten thousand rupees from this business and returned home to visit his parents, but they did not live long enough to witness their magnificent son rise through the ranks of society.
 At the age of 19, Akijuddin married Sakhina Khatun.